Introduction of the Namtso

 The sight to see in Namtso

 Namtso Lake was formed by the ancient glaciation and maintains its levels from the melted snow flowing from the Nyachen Thang-la Mountain and other high mountains on the Qinghai-Tibet Plateau.
-Five bylands stretch into the lake from different directuins.
+Five bylands stretch into the lake from different directions.
 Tashi byland is the largest one and it is famous for a large number of bizarre stone peaks.
 Some of them are like trunks; some look like human beings; some resemble trees.
 Various kinds of vivid shapes can easily arouse your imagination.
-At the same time there are also five islands scattered on the lake, which resembles five splendid pearls inlaid in the pure mirror.
+At the same time, there are also five islands scattered on the lake, which resemble five splendid pearls inlaid in the pure mirror.
 Discovering the grottos is also full of fun while visiting this holy lake.
 Some grottos are narrow and long like subways; some are full of stalactites; still, others are like louvers.
-Queer rocks, steep peaks, natural stone ladders and other landform wonders present a picture filled with mystery and enchantment to all the visitors.
+Queer rocks, steep peaks, natural stone ladders, and other landform wonders present a picture filled with mystery and enchantment to all the visitors.

 Best Season to Visit Namtso